 Use each opportunity you have to dry your gear and clothes.
 You never know when the next rain is going to be, so you need to be prepared.

 - During the day, switch to dry clothes.

 - Preserve a dry set of clothes for camp.

 - Make sure to dry your clothes after a storm.

 - After the trip, you need to dry all your gear correctly.

 4. Hike familiar Trails

-If you have time to spear and think that the rain will be short term, you could be in your shelter and wait for the bad weather to be over.
-Do whatever makes you happy because it is your adventure.
+If you have time to spare and think that the rain will be short term, you could stay in your shelter and wait for the bad weather to pass.
+Always follow these tips on your adventure.
 And remember a positive attitude will make your trip better and more fun!